-There are three core subjects all pupils must study: Maths, English and Science.
-Where there is more than one course available within the subject areas, the College will enter pupils for the most appropriate course based on results in Key Stage 3.
+There are three core subjects all pupils must study: Maths, English and Single Award Science.
+Where there is more than one course or tier available within these subject areas, the College will enter pupils for the most appropriate course based on results in Key Stage 3.
 There are also three statutory subjects that all pupils must study: Physical Education, Religious Education and Learning for Life and Work.

+Optional Subjects

-All the courses we offer are Level 2 courses (GCSEs or equivalent), these include: BTEC Level 2, OCN Level 2, Level 2 Certificates, Applied GCSEs, General GCSEs or Occupational Studies.
-Pupils must choose subjects that help them prepare for the next stage of their education or employment and which enable them to gain their best results.
-Our ultimate aim is that all pupils will achieve at least 5 GCSEs at grade C or higher.
-The College has much experience and information available, including prior assessment and predictive data to assist in making the right decisions and will advise on how to decide on the appropriate course.
+All the optional subjects that we offer are Level 2 courses (GCSEs or equivalent), these include: BTEC Level 2, OCN Level 2, Level 2 Certificates, Applied GCSEs, General GCSEs or Occupational Studies.

+Students must choose subjects that help them prepare for the next stage of their education or employment and which enable them to gain their best results.

+Our ultimate aim is that all students will achieve at least 5 GCSEs or GCSE equivalents at grade C or higher.
+The College has much experience and information available, including prior assessment and predictive data to assist in making the right decisions and will advise students and parents/carers on how to decide on appropriate courses.
+This information and experience will be shared in a range of ways including today's Options and Parent Consultation Event, through communication with home and with students in school via assemblies and LLW lessons.
-Classes of twelve or less may not run and some subjects have upper number limits.
-Pupils must therefore be prepared to study subjects that may not be their first choice but will allow them to progress.

-In this booklet each subject which the College offers at Key Stage 4 is broken down into the following components:
+In this booklet you will find details on each optional subject which the College offers at Key Stage 4 as well as further information regarding the core and statutory curriculum.